Skip to content

 Choose this topic if you have a specific situation where you genuinely changed your mind, or at least understood why someone thinks differently.
 Don’t write about politics in the abstract (“I discussed climate change with a skeptic”).
 Write about a specific conversation with a specific person in a specific place.
 Who was it?
 What exactly did they say?
 How did you feel when you heard an argument you had no answer for?

-Polish applicants have a natural advantage here: growing up between generations with differing experiences of the Polish People’s Republic (PRL), Solidarity, transformation, and EU accession provides authentic material for stories about clashing perspectives.
+International applicants often have a natural advantage here: growing up between generations with very different experiences of your country’s recent history provides authentic material for stories about clashing perspectives.
 A discussion with your grandfather about capitalism.
-A conversation with your history teacher about lustration.
-A debate with an Erasmus friend about what European identity means.
+A conversation with your history teacher about how your nation reckons with its past.
+A debate with a friend from another country about what identity means across borders.
 These are all real, unmanufactured situations, and the committee will sense that.

 A structure that works: 1) Set the scene: who, where, when (2-3 sentences).
 2) Introduce the issue and your stance (2-3 sentences).
 3) Give voice to the other side: what did that person say, what surprised you?
 (3-4 sentences).
 4) Reflection: how did this change your thinking?
 What did you learn about yourself?
 (4-5 sentences).